The-Marcy-Lab-School/js-testing-lab/README.md

 1. Run the test suite by running `npx jest app.test.js`.

-2. Read the error messages carefully.
+2. Read the test report carefully.

 3. Fix the functions so that all of the tests pass.